manpagez: man pages & more

 disk space).

-the percentage of user-available space in use.
+percentage of user-available space in use.
 Note that values

-space available to non-root users).
+to normal users).

 Percentage Free